MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Parameters
 * LeftArmPosition (double) - Optional.
 A value from 0 to 10 specifying the direction the arm should point.
 0 points the arm straight down, 5 points the arm forward, and 10 points the arm straight up.
 * RightArmPosition (double) - Optional.
 A value from 0 to 10 specifying the direction the arm should point.
 0 points the arm straight down, 5 points the arm forward, and 10 points the arm straight up.
 * LeftArmVelocity (double) - Optional.
 A value of 0 to 100 specifying the speed with which the left arm should move.
-If no value is specified, Misty's arm moves at cits highest velocity.
+If no value is specified, Misty's arm moves at its highest velocity.
 * RightArmVelocity (double) - Optional.
 A value of 0 to 100, specifying the speed with which the right arm should move.
 If no value is specified, Misty's arm moves at its highest velocity.

 ```JSON